FLESTM/STM32H7RSWorkShop-Debug_authentication/README.md

 # STM32H7RSWorkShop-Debug authentication demo

-The example will guide you through a board provisionning with ST default secret, close the debug port of the  board.
-Then useing the debug authentication feature with certificate, you re-open the debugging link for debuging and also for triggering a regression
+The example will guide you through a board provisionning with ST default credential, close the debug port of the board.
+Then using the debug authentication feature with certificate, we will re-open the debugging link for debuging and also for triggering a platform regression.

 ## Prerequisites